 Because of the risks involved in bringing false claims, you must properly identify your client by obtaining and verifying proof of identity and address.
 Unusual or suspicious factors must be investigated fully.
 If any third party, including your agent, provides copy documentation such as a photocopy of a passport, you must ensure that the client confirms its authenticity directly to you.

 Damages must be paid to the client unless you have a valid reason and valid instructions direct from your client to make payments to a third party.
+Before making such payments you should familiarise yourself with our guidance on improper use of a client account.
+You should not make payments where there is any concern that the client may be avoiding liabilities eg bank overdraft, benefits claw back.
 Cheques made payable to the client must be given or sent to the client at their address.
-Failure properly to account to a client in this way may lead to regulatory action for failure to account for client money.
+Failure to properly account to a client in this way may lead to regulatory action for failure to account for client money.

 You should have regard to the following outcomes and rule:

 - O(1.1) You treat your clients fairly